Why Svalbard?

 Here, you truly find yourself at the edge of the world.

-We will be travelling in April, so we'll be enveloped in daylight all day long.
-Although it's located beyond the Arctic Circle, in winter the archipelago has temperatures around 20 degrees higher than areas of the same latitude in Russia and Canada, thanks to a warm Atlantic current that washes its shores.
+We will travel in April, enveloped in daylight all day long.
+Although located beyond the Arctic Circle, during winter, the archipelago enjoys temperatures about 20 degrees higher than areas at the same latitude in Russia and Canada.
+The reason?
+A warm Atlantic current that caresses its shores.

-Still, pack your warm clothes, but the cold has its advantages - no mosquitoes, no sweating, and nature is perfectly preserved, just like in a refrigerator.
-And it's enchanting – fjords covered with blue sea ice, glaciers, tundra, majestic mountains, and impressive wildlife, in other words – endless, pristine Arctic wilderness, where the true ruler is the polar bear.
+Still, pack your warm clothes, as the cold has its perks—no mosquitoes, no sweating, with nature perfectly preserved, just like in a refrigerator.
+And it is enchanting—the fjords covered in blue sea ice, glaciers, tundra, majestic mountains, and impressive wildlife.
+In other words, an endless, pristine Arctic wilderness, where the true ruler is the polar bear.

 You can join the waiting list, or if you fancy exploring on your own, we can arrange something special just for you and your crew.